 Air Bending

-Air bending is a widely used technique in sheet metal processing.
-The process involves placing the sheet metal on a die with a V-shaped opening.
-The punch then applies pressure on the material, causing it to bend.
-The final bend angle depends on the depth of the punch penetration and the material’s characteristics.
-The advantages of air bending include:
+Air bending is a versatile and widely adopted technique in sheet metal fabrication.
+The process involves positioning the workpiece on a die with a V-shaped opening, while a punch descends to apply controlled pressure.
+As the punch penetrates, the sheet metal deforms elastically and plastically, creating a bend.
+The final bend angle is determined by the depth of punch penetration, material properties (such as yield strength and thickness), and die opening width.
+Key advantages of air bending include:

 Coining

-Coining is a technique that uses significant force to force a sheet metal into a die, creating a bend.
-During the coining process, the punch and die are pressed together with the metal sheet sandwiched between them, causing the material to conform precisely to the shape of the die.
-The benefits of coining are:
+Coining is a precision bending technique that employs substantial force to plastically deform the sheet metal into a die cavity.
+During the coining process, the punch and die are pressed together with the workpiece sandwiched between them, causing the material to flow and conform precisely to the tooling geometry.
+This method offers several benefits:

 Three-Point Bending

-Three-point bending is a versatile technique used to determine the flexural properties of sheet metal.
-In this method, the metal sheet is supported at two points, with a force applied at a third point between the supports.
-This approach allows for:
+Three-point bending is a fundamental technique used for both material testing and practical fabrication applications.
+In this method, the sheet metal is supported at two points, with a controlled force applied at a third point between the supports.
+This approach provides:

 V-Die Bending

-V-die bending is a common technique in the sheet metal industry.
-The metal is placed between a V-shaped punch and die, which apply pressure to form the desired bend angle.
-This method offers:
+V-die bending is a cornerstone technique in the sheet metal industry, offering a balance of versatility and precision.
+The process utilizes a V-shaped punch and corresponding die, which apply pressure to form the desired bend angle.
+Key features of V-die bending include:

 Press Brake